grantwinney/blog/content/posts/selecting-multiple-directories-with-the-winforms-folderbrowserdialog-in-dotnet/index.md

 ---
 It's great that, even after so many years, the teams at Microsoft continue to add updates to their oldest technologies with every .NET release.
 WinForms recently got a particularly small one, in .NET 9, that allows the FolderBrowserDialog to select multiple directories instead of one, so let's check it out (it won't take long, lol).

+> The code in this post is available on [GitHub](https://github.com/grantwinney/Surviving-WinForms/tree/master/.NET%2009/FolderBrowserDialogMultiSelect?ref=grantwinney.com), for you to use, extend, or just follow along while you read... and hopefully discover something new along the way!

 ## The old FolderBrowserDialog (one at a time, please)

 The FolderBrowserDialog control has always given us an easy way to select a single folder in an app.
 After confirming the user pressed OK, we just read in the `SelectedPath` property and move on with life: